oracle-livelabs/oic/isv-fusion/introduction/introduction.md

 In this workshop, you will learn how to:

-*  Embed the video application within Fusion application and initiate the video conferencing.
-(Technology used : VBCS ,     Application Composer)
+* Different ways of embedding the 8X8 video app within Fusion application and initiate the video conferencing.
 * Pass the fusion application data to 8x8 application.
-(Technology used : VBCS , Application Composer)
-*  Get the data from 8x8 to Fusion application.
+* Get the data from 8x8 JaaS platform to Fusion application using webhook.

-### What Do You Need?
+### Prerequisites

-* Provision of Oracle Cloud Free Tier with OIC/VBCS.
+* Provision of Oracle Cloud Free Tier with Oracle Integration Cloud (OIC).
-* An Oracle Fusion Apps instance
+* An Oracle Fusion Cloud instance
-* JaaS trail account .
-  Go to **https://jaas.8x8.vc** url in browser and Sign up for the trail account.
+* Create JaaS trail account .
+(Go to [JaaS Sign up](https://jaas.8x8.vc) and Sign up for the trail account).
 * A Chrome browser.

 ## Acknowledgements

 * **Author** - Subburam Mathuraiveeran, Senior Cloud Engineer, Oracle North America Cloud Engineering
-* **Last Updated By/Date** - Subburam Mathuraiveeran, Aug 2022
+* **Last Updated By/Date** - Subburam Mathuraiveeran, Nov 2022